-- Sizeable green and sustainable investments, with a target of € 4.5 billion in new green and sustainable investment over the 2018-2021 period; - The renegotiation in 2018 of € 4 billion of revolving credit lines with sustainability features linked to the achievement of its green and sustainable investment target; - Promotion of green investments in society and support to the Sustainability Strategy of the Group also through insurance-linked securities; - The set-up of a Sustainability Bond Framework.
+- Sizeable green and sustainable investments, with a target of € 4.5 billion in new green and sustainable investment over the 2018-2021 period; - The renegotiation in 2018 of € 4 billion of revolving credit lines with sustainability features linked to the achievement of its green and sustainable investment target; - Promotion of green investments in society and support to the Sustainability Strategy of the Group also through insurance-linked securities;

+- The set up of a Green Bond Framework.

-After the establishment of the Green Bond Framework in 2019, the Sustainability Bond Framework is a complementary and consistent step, to further support the tangible development of the market for green, social and sustainability bonds in Europe.
-Sustainable funding provides an opportunity for Generali to further enhance its ability to finance green and social projects and to mobilise all its stakeholders around this objective.
+The Green Bond Framework is a complementary and consistent step, to further support the tangible development of the green bond market in Europe.
+Green funding provides an opportunity for Generali to further enhance its ability to finance green projects and to mobilise all its stakeholders around this objective.